 Gluten-Free Street Food in London

-A highlight eating experience for me here in the UK has been the street food.
-I am in love with the street food here and am impressed with all the gluten-free options.
+A highlight eating experience for me here in the UK has been street food.
+I love the street food here and am impressed with all the gluten-free options.
 If you get the chance, seek out one of the many wonderful street food markets here in London.

 Gluten-Free at Camden Market